woblerr/pgbackrest_exporter/README.md

       --backrest.stanza-exclude="" ...
                                  Specific stanza to exclude from collecting metrics.
 Can be specified several times.
       --backrest.backup-type=""  Specific backup type for collecting metrics.
 One of: [full, incr, diff].
+      --backrest.database-count-latest
+                                 Exposing the number of databases in the latest backups.
       --backrest.verbose-wal     Enable additional labels for WAL metrics.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json]